Weber-Cyber-Club/Club-Challenges/Labs/Passwords-Intro/README.md

     $ hashcat --version

-If you do not see you version of hashcat displayed you will need to install it:
+If you do not see your version of hashcat displayed you will need to install it:

     # Make sure repositories have been refreshed
     $ sudo apt update